The SRI Conference

+The SRI Conference was an annual North American conference for the sustainable and responsible investing (SRI) industry that ran from 1990 until 2019.
+The conference attracted Environmental, social, and governance (ESG) investment professional, asset managers, social investment researches, and non-profits.
+The last conference held was SRI30 in November 2019 in Colorado Springs.
+The following years conference, which was scheduled to be held in 2020 in Orlando Florida, was cancelled due to the COVID-19 pandemic.

+No further conferences were scheduled and the conference organisation and web site were taken down around October 2021.

+History

-The SRI Conference is the annual national conference of the sustainable and responsible investing (SRI) industry.
-The conference was founded in 1990 by George R. Gay, and has grown from 45 to over 1,200 participants.
+The conference was founded in 1990 by George R. Gay, and grew from 45 to over 1,200 participants.
 Attendees include investment professionals in the SRI industry: licensed investment professionals, SRI mutual fund companies, asset managers, community development financial institutions, social research and proxy voting organizations, faith-based institutional investors, and social change non-profits.
+The SRI Conference, formerly SRI in the Rockies, convened throughout the United States, and occasionally in Canada.

 Agenda

-The SRI Conference agenda is divided into four tracks: ESG Integration/Portfolio Management, Impact Investing, Shareowner Engagement, and Practice Management for Financial Planners and Investment Advisors.
+The SRI Conference agenda was divided into four tracks: ESG Integration/Portfolio Management, Impact Investing, Shareowner Engagement, and Practice Management for Financial Planners and Investment Advisors.

-Location

-The SRI Conference, formerly SRI in the Rockies, convenes throughout the United States, and occasionally in Canada.

-Carbon Offsets

-The SRI Conference, formerly SRI in the Rockies, purchases carbon offsets to cover meeting and lodging room space and staff travel.
-NativeEnergy has been the carbon offset provider since 2006, providing support to alternative energy projects on Native American lands and elsewhere.

-Conference Venue Requirements
+Venues

-The SRI Conference requires prospective venues to complete the Best Practice Survey of the Green Hotel Initiative.
+The SRI Conference required prospective venues to complete the Best Practice Survey of the Green Hotel Initiative.
 In addition, selection criteria include a review of the venue’s environmental practices, the property’s carbon footprint, availability of locally grown and/or organic food products, access to public transportation, recycling practices, and cultural sensitivity to Native American or First Nations images, language, and cultural or religious sites.

+The SRI Conference purchases carbon offsets to cover meeting and lodging room space and staff travel.
+NativeEnergy was the carbon offset provider from 2006, providing support to alternative energy projects on Native American lands and elsewhere.

-Conference Producers
+Conference organizer

-The SRI Conference is produced by First Affirmative Financial Network, LLC.
-The company, based in Colorado Springs, Colorado, is an Independent Registered Investment Advisor.
+The SRI Conference was produced by First Affirmative Financial Network, LLC.
+The company was based in Colorado Springs, Colorado, and was registered as an Independent Registered Investment Advisor.